 For more information about the Exam requirements, visit Microsoft's Exam Details page.

-Students pursuing a BABA degree may only earn a double major in two areas of business by completing a minimum of 190 credits and the degree requirements for both majors.
+Students pursuing a BABA degree may earn a double major in two areas of business by completing a minimum of 190 credits and the degree requirements for both majors.
 Students must complete at least 25 credits in each major.
 Courses may not satisfy requirements for both concentration areas.
 If the same course is required in both majors, students must substitute another elective course from one of the major areas.
 Individualized major may not be one of the areas for a double major.